-The fastest, most accurate and reliable means of receiving critical weather information at your school is through a NOAA Weather Radio with a "tone alert" feature.
-You will receive the warning directly from the National Weather Service in just a couple of minutes from its issuance.
+The fastest, most accurate and reliable means of receiving critical weather information at your school is through a NOAA Weather Radio (NWR) with a "tone alert" feature.
+You will receive the warning directly from the NWS in just a couple of minutes from its issuance.
 These radios can be purchased in electronic stores and generally cost between \$40 and \$80.
-When NWS issues a tornado warning, the "tone alert" (1050 Hertz) is instantly sounded followed by warning information.
+When the NWS issues a tornado warning, the "tone alert" (1050 Hertz) is instantly sounded followed by warning information.

 In addition to the tone-alert, a digital burst of information is sent out.
 In some cases, such as a tornado warning, television and radio stations use this digital information for activation of the Emergency Alert System (EAS).
 You can now program special NWR receivers that use the digital burst to only warn you when weather is to affect your county.
-The National Weather Service refers to this digital burst as "Specific Area Message Encoding" (SAME).
+The N WS refers to this digital burst as "Specific Area Message Encoding" (SAME).

 The radio's "tone alert" feature and SAME is used for the issuance of all weather warnings as well as severe thunderstorm, flash flood, hurricane, and tornado watches.
 (See the appendix for Watch/Warning definitions).
-NOAA Weather Radio (NWR) broadcasts 24 hours a day, seven days a week with the latest weather information from daily forecasts to special weather statements about sudden shifts in the weather patterns or the development of potentially hazardous weather.
+NWR broadcasts 24 hours a day, seven days a week with the latest weather information from daily forecasts to special weather statements about sudden shifts in the weather patterns or the development of potentially hazardous weather.
 (For more information on NWR see the appendix).

-If your school is not in a reliable NWR listening area (due to interference from mountains or other sources) and attaching your radio to an exterior antenna does not help, then below are some suggested alternatives -
+If your school is not in a reliable NWR listening area (due to interference from tall buildings or other sources) and attaching your radio to an exterior antenna does not help, then below are some suggested alternatives -

 - 1. If you have cable television access, The Weather Channel uses NWS products and broadcasts warnings immediately upon receipt from NWS via a satellite link.
 Warnings are continuously scrolled across the bottom of the screen. - 2.
-Some cable companies include a channel with a local NWS radar display and use NOAA Weather Radio as a voice-over. - 3.
-Monitor your local news radio station for EAS messages and special statements from the National Weather Service.
+Some cable companies include a channel with a local NWS radar display and use NWR as a voice-over. - Monitor your local news radio station for EAS messages and special statements from the NWS.
 EAS operates on a cooperative agreement between broadcasters and federal, state, and local government agencies.
 EAS is activated for tornado warnings and severe flash flooding.

-Phone "call-down" systems used in some counties are not advised for receipt of warning information due to
+Phone (call-down) systems in some counties are not advised for receipt of warnings and for information due to: